ReginaF2012/pet-care-todo-app/spec.md

 - [x] Include user accounts with unique login attribute -- Only able to sign up with a unique email
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying -- Both Todos and Pets have the 7 RESTful routes and users are able to perform all of the CRUD actions on them
 - [x] Ensure that users can't modify content created by other users -- Users can only modify their own content, they actually can't even view content that belongs to other users.
-- [x] Include user input validations
+- [x] Include user input validations -- User isn't created without valid email
-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) -- I didn't use flash messages but I used the session to store a message to display to the user.
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm